MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/review-site-collections-upgraded-to-sharepoint-2013.md

 ### Large lists

 By default, large list query throttling is turned on in SharePoint 2013.
 If a list is very large, and users use a view or perform a query that exceeds the limit or throttling threshold, the view or query will not be permitted.
 Check any large lists in your environment and have the site administrator or list owner address the issue.
 For example, they can create indexed columns with filtered views, organize items into folders, set an item limit on the page for a large view, or use an external list.
-For more information about large list throttling and how to address issues with large lists, see [Manage lists and libraries with many items](https://go.microsoft.com/fwlink/p/?LinkId=251456) on Office Online.
+For more information about large list throttling and how to address issues with large lists, see [Manage lists and libraries with many items](https://go.microsoft.com/fwlink/p/?LinkId=251456).

 ### Styles and appearance